turingschool-projects/kwk-level3-swift/sessions/implement_camera_display_photos_lab.markdown

 * Tell that instance to give it's information to this class

-* Create actions for each button, and an outlet for the placeholder photo
+* Create actions for each button, and an outlet for the placeholder photo and text field

 * Inside of your actions, write the code necessary to access the camera/library/albums, based on which action you are in.